mgldezveer/telegram/docs/STATE_MANAGEMENT.md

 2. Check for exceptions in logs
 3. Verify asyncio event loop is running
 4. Check cleanup interval configuration

+### Conversation Handler Issues

+If conversations don't work properly with mixed handlers:

+1. Verify `per_message=False` is set in ConversationHandler
+2. Check that entry points use CallbackQueryHandler
+3. Ensure state handlers use MessageHandler
+4. Review logs for handler conflicts
+5. Confirm conversation timeout is appropriate

 ## Testing